Jack Morton

 John Joseph Morton (July 22, 1922 – December 17, 1983) was an American football player and coach.
 He played in the National Football League (NFL) with the Chicago Bears in 1945 and in the All-America Football Conference (AAFC) with the Los Angeles Dons in 1946 and the Buffalo Bills in 1947.
 Morton was the head football coach at the University of Toledo for one season, in 1956, compiling a record of 1–7–1.

 Playing career

 Morton was a member of the Missouri Tigers football team that played in the 1942 Sugar Bowl and was a member of the 1943 All-Big Six Conference football team.
 He played for the 1944 Purdue Boilermakers football team as a member of the United States Navy.
-He was selected by the Chicago Bears in the 1944 NFL draft.
+He was selected 84th overall in the ninth round by the Chicago Bears in the 1944 NFL draft.
 He played for the Bears in 1945 and signed with the Los Angeles Dons of the All-America Football Conference on February 28, 1946.
 He scored his only professional touchdown that year in a game against Chicago Rockets.
 He played two games for the Buffalo Bills in 1947.